rem7717/Scenography-Love2D/README.md

   ```
   > **notes:** The Scene's name can be anything that you want, but it should be the same as the scene folder's name and Scene file's name.

-4. That's it!
-It should works properly in a small LÖVE 2D project :thumbsup:.

 #### How to use the other utilities?
-The documentation is in the [```Scene0.lua's file```](https://github.com/rem7717/Scenography-Love2D/blob/master/Scenes/Scene0/Scene0.lua) (it contains various example, and its the default's starting scene in Scenography)
+The documentation is in the [```Scene0.lua's file```](https://github.com/rem7717/Scenography-Love2D/blob/master/src/Scenes/Scene0/Scene0.lua) (it contains various example, and its the default's starting scene in Scenography)

 ---